platformatic/ai-warp/packages/ai-provider/README.md

 ```

 This format provides complete conversation context, making it ideal for applications that need to distinguish between user inputs and AI responses during stream resumption.

+### Edge cases

+TODO
+- when last event in storage is a prompt
+- when last event in storage is a response error
+- when the last response in the storage is not complete
+- when last event in storage is a prompt and another prompt has been requested

 ---